alf-p-steinbach/Expressive-Cpp/README.md

 * Catches and reports exceptions.
   This guarantees an orderly stack unwinding with cleanup, which is not guaranteed by standard `main`.
-Also it's nice to be able see the exception message rather than a cryptic crash box.
-And the default return values are not in conflict with the OS conventions.
+Also it's nice to be able see the exception message rather than a cryptic crash box, as with the raw C++ `main`.
+And, unlike the raw   C++ `main`, the default return values are not in conflict with the OS conventions.
 * Runs your code after a `setlocale( LC_ALL, "" )` call.
   This makes character classification functions and wide streams, work, sort of.
 In particular the wide streams then work with no problem in